 Scientists at the University of Illinois, Urbana – Champaign discovered that intense running can increase the risk of illness and that extended intense workouts escalate the levels of some inflammatory proteins that can allow a development of some viruses.
 It means that if you train forcefully on a regular basis you will get sick again and again and your body will not be able to recover quickly.

-Intense running = fat loss?
+Is intense running good for fat loss?

 The expectation is that intense running will burn body fat and help with weight loss.
 But if we take a close look at the medical literature we will find out that the workout takes a small percentage of weight loss as a whole.
 A change in the diet is the thing that helps in cutting body fat the most.